Rules & Regulations

 - A vehicle without a two-way radio may enter the movement area provided that such vehicle is escorted at all times in the movement area by an authorized escort having radio contact with ATC.

 - Vehicle operators must have a valid vehicle operator’s license of the class needed for the vehicle being operated and evidence of insurance to operate a vehicle on the Airport.
+Have received airport training to operate in the movement/ non-movement areas.
+There is a $50.00 fine for violations of either the speed rules or operating a vehicle in area not approved by the airport.

 - Automobiles, motorcycles, boats, jet skis, snowmobiles, dune buggies, race cars, recreational vehicles, trailers, etc. may not be parked or stored on airport no-movement area or aircraft operating areas.